joe-ashworth/vue-search/README.md

 # vue-search
-Vue Searcher
-Vue utility for searching through data to find related content
+A Vue utility for searching through data to find related content